The Alzheimer's Association is making a difference and so can you!

 Bachelor's degree required.
 CFRE or advanced degree a plus.

-3-5 years minimum required experience in major gift fundraising, 5-7 years preferred.
+3-5 years minimum required experience in planned giving fundraising, 5-7 years preferred.

 Excellent, persuasive, and diplomatic communicator - in person, over the phone, and in writing - with the ability to prepare proposals, briefing materials, reports, and correspondence.